UTurtle/bookmarking_word/PRIVACY_POLICY.md

 ### 3.1 Local Storage
 - All word data is stored locally in the user's browser
-- No data is transmitted to servers
+- No data is transmitted to servers except for dictionary API calls

 ### 3.2 External API Usage
 - **Dictionary API**: Used only for word definition lookup
 - **Datamuse API**: Used only for related words and synonym search
 - **Word Validation**: All selected text is validated as valid English words before API transmission
-- **Sensitive Data Protection**: Text containing sensitive patterns is automatically blocked from transmission
+- **Invalid Text Rejection**: Text that does not meet English word criteria is automatically rejected
 - **Word Transmission**: Only validated English words are transmitted during API calls
 - **No Additional Data**: No surrounding text, page content, or any other user data is transmitted
 - **API Purpose**: Valid words are sent exclusively to retrieve definitions and examples for vocabulary learning